Staphylococcal Blepharitis Causes & Treatment | Eye Love Cares

 Rosacea is a skin condition that lasts a long time.
 As a result, Rosacea is not something that is constantly occurring visually, but it is always there whether invisible or not.
 There are flareups that affect the skin on the face.
 The most common reactions are skin redness, pimples, dilated blood vessels, and swelling.
 It’s most known for causing a light red-pinkish rash that covers the face focused in the cheek and nose area.

-Though rosacea is very common and relatively harmless, the cause of rosacea is unknown.
+Though rosacea is very common and relatively harmless, the cause of rosacea is unknown although thought to be the result of bodily inflammation.
 The best recommendation is to stay away from any extremes of temperatures or anything that will touch and irritate the affected area.
 The condition can be exacerbated by heat, cold, sweat, sunlight, spices, alcohol, stress, or certain topical creams.

 Treatment is typically done with metronidazole, doxycycline, or tetracycline.

 Atopic dermatitis, also known as atopic eczema, is a type of inflammation of the skin (dermatitis).
 Like most of these ailments, atopic dermatitis results in red and swollen skin.
-It also involves clear liquid that can coat the areas affected.
 It typically is something that affects children and can cover many areas of the skin.
 The younger the patient, the more surface area the condition covers.
 For older children and teens, the affected areas reduce to the back of the knees and the elbow area.
 For adults, it mostly covers the hands and feet.
 This condition can lead to infections and cause a greater risk of obtaining asthma.

 Like rosacea, the cause of atopic dermatitis is unknown.
 Many scientists believe that it is linked to genetics within the realm of an immune system dysfunction.
 It could also involve exposure to certain elements like allergens.